 Other products may also contain bacitracin zinc.

 Bacitracin zinc is very safe.
-However, getting bacitracin zinc in your eyes may cause redness and some pain and itching.
+However, getting bacitracin zinc ointment in the eyes may cause redness, pain, and itching.

 Eating bacitracin in large amounts may cause pain in your stomach, and you might throw up.